Careers360 Logo

 The answer is the option (b) Protista.

 Explanation: All eukaryotic unicellular organisms belong to Protista.
-This is because Monera consists of prokaryotic organisms and bacteria falls under the category of Monera, whereas Fungi consists of both unicellular as well as multicellular organisms.
+This is because Monera consists of prokaryotic organisms and bacteria fall under the category of Monera, whereas Fungi consists of both unicellular as well as multicellular organisms.

 Question:2